huggingface/blog/sql-console.md

 ## Datasets Growth

-Each month, as the amount of datasets uploaded compounds, and so does the need to query, filter and discover them.
+Each month, as the amount of datasets uploaded to the Hub increases, so does the need to query, filter and discover them.

 ![Dataset Monthly Creations](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/sql_console/dataset_monthly_creations.png)
 _Datasets created on Hugging Face Hub each month_